craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: Instances of GME-049 are to be stored within the Vault 0 Processing sector in a 1'x'1'x1' darksteel cube-box lined with a soft textile labelled appropriately for the class of the instance.
 After processing, the following procedures are to be followed:
 	- GME-049-C1 instances are to be stored within the Vault 0 Warm Storage sector in independent TL-O cells, at least 500' from any other TL-O cells, in their 'original' cube-box.
 	- GME-049-C2 instances are to be stored within the Vault 0 Warm Storage sector in one of six TL-R cells (see Procedure Document 049-33), in their 'original' cube-box.
-	- GME-049-C3 instances are to be stored within the Vault 0 Warm Storage sector, in their 'original' cube-box.
+	- GME-049-C3 instances are to be stored within the Vault 0 Cold Storage sector, in their 'original' cube-box.
 	- GME-049-C4 instances are to be released to the Guild of Merchants within 3 weeks of their processing.

 		GME-049 is a collective identifier for the objects that qualify under the following designation classes: